Contribute to our Access Project Today!

 Slalom involves racing through a course of gates.
 Our boathouse in Edinburgh has a set of slalom gates for training on the canal.
 Navigate without touching a single one, a technical challenge that will make your paddling incredibly precise.

-Slalom sessions runs all year - Tuesdays 19:00
+Slalom sessions runs all year on Tuesdays at 19:00.

 Forth Canoe Club has produced Olympian slalomists including David Florence who won silver in Beijing in 2008, London in 2012 and in 2016 in Rio.